-An active timeout may seem counterintuitive but the timeout exists so the flow analyzer can get information for long-running flows sooner rather than later.
+An active timeout may seem counterintuitive, but the timeout exists so that the flow analyzer can get information for long-running flows sooner rather than later.
 Long flows tend to be “elephant” flows that carry large amounts of data, and learning about their existence only after they finish is counterproductive.
 A forever-running flow would never expire and would thus escape detection!

 Once the flow collector receives a flow entry, it forwards it to the flow analyzer, which extracts and presents relevant insights.

 What can you see with NetFlow?